Crash (1996 film): Critical reception

-Awards and nominations
+Accolades

 The film was nominated for the Palme d'Or at the Cannes Film Festival.
 In the end, it won the Special Jury Prize.
 Cannes jury president Francis Ford Coppola noted that "certain [jury] members did abstain very passionately" from endorsing Cronenberg's film, but added that it was important to give Crash an award, "even though in mining some truth of the human condition it offended [certain viewers]".
 However, other accounts have suggested it was Coppola himself who did not like the film, with producer Jeremy Thomas later saying, "It touched a nerve with him."
 In a 2020 interview for the film's 4K restoration, Cronenberg said Coppola was the main dissent on the support for the film on the Cannes jury, adding that "he wouldn't hand me the award" and got someone else to do it.

 The film received six Genie Awards from the Academy of Canadian Cinema and Television, including awards for Cronenberg as director and screenwriter; the film was also nominated in two further categories, including Best Picture.

 At the 1997 Stinkers Bad Movie Awards, the film was filed under the Founders Award, which lamented the year's biggest studio disgraces, and stated, "How Oscar winner Holly Hunter and the usually reliable James Spader and Rosanna Arquette got suckered into this mess is a mystery."

 The film was nominated for The Motion Picture Sound Editors Association's Golden Reel Award for Best Sound Editing for a Foreign Feature.
 It also won the 1996 Cahiers du Cinéma Award for Best Film and was number eight on their list of Best Films of the 1990s.

+In 2019, it topped the British Film Institute's list of the 90 best films of the 1990s.